 Besides being made from various stones and other materials (each material has unique properties), the contemporary fetish may carry an offering of a smaller animal or a prayer bundle of carved arrowheads with small beads of heishe.
 It may be adorned with a heishe necklace, feathers, etchings representing ancient petroglyphs, or an etched or inlaidheartline.
 These small items, although colorful to the eye, are intended to protect and feed the fetish itself.

-The above information provided by Wikipedia ©.
+Portions of the preceding information provided by Wikipedia ©.

 At Tucson Indian Jewelry, we sell Zuni Fetishes by artists including:

-Tucson Indian Jewelry 1990 – 2017 © Schannep Ventures L.L.C.
+Tucson Indian Jewelry 1990 – 2022 © Schannep Ventures L.L.C.
 ALL RIGHTS RESERVED